kalemaria/pycurv/README.md

   The workflow consists of the following three main steps:
   1. signed surface generation from a segmentation
   2. surface graph generation and surface cleaning
-  3. i) estimation of normal vectors of the true surface per triangle ii) principle directions and curvatures estimation per triangle.
+  3. estimation of normal vectors of the true surface per triangle
+  4. principle directions and curvatures estimation per triangle.

-  The main parameter of our methods, _RadiusHit_ (borrowed from Tong and Tang 2005) should be set to the radius of the smallest feature of interest on the input surface (in the target units, e.g. nanometers).
-It is used to define a geodesic neighborhood of triangles for each .
+  The main parameter of our methods, _RadiusHit_ (borrowed from Tong and Tang 2005 ) should be set to the radius of the smallest feature of interest on the input surface (in the target units, e.g. nanometers).
+It is used to define a geodesic neighborhood of triangles for each central triangle.

-  Our method of choice is AVV (augmented vector voting), because it proved to be the most robust to noisy and irregularly triangulated surface and to the feature size.
+  Our method of choice is AVV (augmented vector voting), because it proved to be the most robust to noisy and irregularly triangulated surface and to variable feature size.

-- Calculation of distances between two adjacent membranes and thicknesses of a membrane organelle, using the membrane surfaces and outgoing normal vectors (estimated as in step 1. i) in the curvature estimation workflow) from the first, flat membrane surface.
+- Calculation of distances between two adjacent membranes and thicknesses of a membrane organelle, using the membrane surfaces and outgoing normal vectors (estimated as in step iii. in the curvature estimation workflow) from the first, flat membrane surface.

 - Calculation of ribosome density on ER and vesicle membranes using a mask with